cabrerac/iFogSim-Placement/README.md

     ```

 3. **Install Dependencies** (in the repository's root directory)
 This repository uses Maven for package management.
-Run the following to use the Maven wrapper (which installs all packages):
+The repository includes a Maven wraper you can use to install all project dependencies using the following commands:

    - **On macOS/Linux**:
      ```bash
      chmod +x ./mvnw